 As you can see, everything stems from the quality and completeness of the data that you have as a company.
 Data quality affects everyone from entry-level SDRs to the C-suite and board level.
 As Openprise head of data enrichment Lem Lloyd pointed out, "if you don't know anything about your customers or your future customers, how do you create a product roadmap?
 How do you know what they want?"

 And yet, B2B companies are, for the most part, still reluctant to spend appropriately for both the acquisition and management of data.
-It isn’t unusual in the B2B world for an entire business record to contain only three to four field attributes.
-From the barest of information available, companies are making blind decisions about multi-billion-dollar enterprises’ data enrichment cab give them penetrating data that will help them to anticipate better and target the needs of lucrative accounts.
+It isn't unusual in the B2B world for an entire business record to contain only three to four field attributes.
+From the barest of information available, companies are making blind decisions — when better data enrichment could give them penetrating insight to help them anticipate and target the needs of lucrative accounts.

 It seems like a no-brainer: if companies are spending money to acquire leads and know the data they're getting might not be complete, why has there historically been little effort put into data enrichment?